recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ***

-## Step 5: Handle the Purchase Response
+## Step 5: Handle the purchase response

 – On success, Recurly returns an `InvoiceCollection` containing any charge or credit invoices created.\
 – On error, inspect the response code and message for validation or gateway issues, and surface them to the user.